-Wed., Jan.
-18 Guayabo National Park
+Mon., Jan.
+10 Guayabo National Park

-Today we visit Guayabo National Monument, a fascinating archaeological site where rocks are carved into figures in many stylized forms.
+Today we continue on to the Caribbean lowlands.
+En route, we visit Guayabo National Monument, a fascinating archaeological site where rocks are carved into figures in many stylized forms.
 Established in 1973, it is the largest and one of the most impressive archaeological sites in Costa Rica.
-While it does not rival the great Mayan civilization sites, this complex settlement lies in a beautiful mountain valley, perched on the side of a mountain.
+While it does not rival the great Maya civilization sites, this complex settlement lies in a beautiful valley, perched on the side of a mountain.
 We find cobblestone paths, building foundations, and water canals that date from 1100 BC to 1400 AD.
 Forests surrounding the site vary from second growth to dense mature forest.
 Vegetation is lush and beautiful, and mixed flocks of colorful tanagers, grosbeaks, and orioles like the edge-effect of the excavated ruins.

 We enjoy lunch along the way at a local restaurant and, once settled in at our hotel, we visit local birding hotspots around this lovely community.
 Many private gardens attract a rich array of hummingbirds, and having changed elevation, many species, particularly of colorful tanagers, are new.

-Accommodations at Sarapiquis Rainforest Lodge (B,L,D) www.sarapiquis.com
+Accommodations at Selva Verde (B,L,D)

-Thurs., Jan.
-19 La Selva Biological Station / Sarapiqui River Boat Tour
+Tues., Jan.
+11 La Selva Biological Station | Sarapiqui River Boat Tour

 The La Selva Biological Station is one of the premier tropical research stations in the world.
-Trails wind between laboratories and researchers' residences, then fan out to primary and secondary forests where nature abounds.
-Lowland rainforest is particularly diverse here, as the property is located near the confluence of two major rivers - the Rio Puerto Viejo and the Sarapiqui.
+Trails wind between laboratories and researchers' residences, and then fan out to primary and secondary forests where nature abounds.
+Lowland rainforest is particularly diverse here, as the property is located near the confluence of two major rivers-the Rio Puerto Viejo and the Sarapiqui.
 The reserve is nearly 4,000 acres and connects to a forest corridor that ascends up through nearby Braulio Carrillo National Park, providing links to middle and higher elevations.

 La Selva comprises 1,600 hectares (3,900 acres) of tropical wet forests and disturbed lands.
 Four major tropical life zones define the contiguous corridor now protecting a large portion of Costa Rica's biodiversity.
-Recorded here are more than half of the almost 900 species of birds, 1850 species of vascular plants, and a rich array of mammals, insects, reptiles, and amphibians.
+Recorded here are more than half of Costa Rica's almost 900 species of birds, 1850 species of vascular plants, and a rich array of mammals, insects, reptiles, and amphibians.
 Each year, La Selva's Christmas Bird Count is among the highest in numbers.